isaacnmm/pestpolicy-hugo2XX/content/posts/where-is-the-best-place-to-put-a-flea-trap/index.md

 Adult fleas don't explore your house looking for food.
 Instead, they find a promising area and wait for a host (your pet) to come near them.
 They are ambush predators, and their ambush zones are always centered around where your pet spends the most time.

-To catch the most fleas, you must place the trap directly in these high
-- traffic "hot zones. "
+To catch the most fleas, you must place the trap directly in these high-traffic "hot zones. "

 ###  The Best Places to Put Your Flea Trap ("Hot Zones")